 IoT sensors collect data from vibrations, rotations, pressure, humidity, temperature, etc., and transfer it remotely to central databases for processing.
 This information enables companies to make informed decisions about how they operate their businesses.

 Think of IoT as a living organism, like your body.
 The sensors are the nerve cells of IoT.
 They sense the physical state of their surroundings, communicate with each other, and send data to «the brain», which would be an IoT monitoring device, like a smartphone app.

 Nerve cells are also called neurons, which is why we call our devices neuron sensors.

 IoT sensors operate by combining five different processes: Data collection, connectivity, storage, analysis, and reporting.
 Remember our nerve cell analogy?
 These five processes effectively turn the IoT sensors into a digital nervous system.

 The IoT sensors can collect all kinds of data, like pressure, humidity, rotations, temperature, connectivity, and more.
 The IoT monitoring typically recurs every three seconds, with reports sent every other minute.

 Connectivity makes IoT sensors incredibly useful since it allows for remote monitoring and distribution of information across networks.
 You can collect data from any number of devices and send it to the cloud for storage or analysis.

 Data storage is an essential feature of IoT monitoring since the sensors collect data continuously.
 The storage size is rarely large, but the amount of information is considerable and enables comprehensive process and system analysis.

-Analysis of data collected by IoT sensors is crucial to improve business performance.
+The analysis of data collected by IoT sensors is crucial to improving business performance.
 By interpreting large amounts of raw data, you get meaningful insights that help you adjust systems and processes to increase efficiency.

 Why are IoT sensors so useful?